FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 By default, Next.js will load up all environment variables from a `.env.local` file into `process.env`.

-If you need to find your Client Id and Secret, navigate to your application in FusionAuth and look under the OAuth configuration section.
+If you need to find your Client Id and Client Secret, navigate to your application configuration in FusionAuth and look under the OAuth section.
+The issuer URL is the URL to your FusionAuth instance, including the protocol.
+It might be something like `http://localhost:9011`.

 The final step in setting up NextAuth.js is to use the `SessionProvider` to wrap your application.